 Meanwhile, Wai Tsz, in my own country new economic policies were being implemented which produced hundreds of new banks, new buildings, new companies, new television stations, new rich people, new cars, still more new policies, even more new buildings, more highways, ever more even richer people, and other, oh, absolutely astonishing, truly astounding…

-All of this, Wai Tsz, in fact turned us into journalists.
-Supposedly professional, deft, flexible, competitive, heads in the clouds.
+All of this, Wai Tsz, in fact, turned us into journalists.
+Supposedly professional, agile, flexible, competitive, head in the clouds.
 It made us forget a lot about humanity.
-For example, yeah, for example, in planning meetings talking about a war in some country somewhere we would sit around like a bunch of know all football commentators abusing one of the “stupid” players while we ate fried chicken and laughed.
+For example, yeah, for example, in planning meetings talking about a war in some country somewhere we would sit around like a bunch of know-all football commentators abusing one of the “stupid” players while we ate fried chicken and laughed.
 And really what we were talking about was the fate of thousands of women and children being slaughtered in the country.
-This profession made me, just as Professor Humphrey had predicted (he didn’t agree with my choice of becoming a journalist), turned us into “know alls who don’t know much about anything”.
+This profession made me, just as Professor Humphrey had predicted (he didn’t agree with my choice of becoming a journalist), turned us into “know-alls who don’t know much about anything”.

 In your last letter, after the events of June 1989, that smelly smudged letter, I read your handwriting through the ink which had run, “Nadira, help us through your writing.”

 Oh, Wai Tsz, I am so ashamed.
 For sure we wrote, we covered, we photographed, the events in your country proudly.
 But I’m not convinced that the hundreds of journalists who swarmed to cover those events were moved by concern.
 Maybe there were some who were, but the others were driven by competition, the desire to get an exclusive, and maybe even out of a desire to win the coveted Pulitzer Prize.

 Then this year, 1997, and suddenly I received a shock…